 Governance Training

-A programme of training sessions and seminars has been designed to support the development of governors, trustees and board members.
+Our programme of training sessions and seminars has been designed to support the development of governors, trustees and board members.
+Access to the sessions is unlimited for subscribing settings (subject to availability).

-Cost - This training is included if you have subscribed to the Learn Sheffield or RoSIS subscription offer which includes the governance training package.
-For non-subscribing schools and academies the cost will be £95 per person per session (exceptions to this are Induction Training & Safer Recruitment Training).
+This training is included at no extra cost if you have subscribed to the Learn Sheffield or RoSIS subscription offer which includes the governance training package.

 Attendance Training for Governors & Trustees